Our Next Live Show

-Our next performance will be at Souls of the North, 12th September 2018, in the Concert Hall, Music Department, Palace Green.
+Our next free public performance will be at Souls of the North, 10th November 2018, in the Great Hall, Durham Castle.
 Here you will come face-to-face with a cast of deathly characters, including Beelzebub, a Quack Doctor, a Black Knight and a skull-headed wild horse, as we remember some of the traditions that commemorated death before the advent of modern Halloween.
+The show features authentic costumes and music played on traditional medieval and Renaissance instruments.

-Revivals of civic shows, popular entertainment and religious drama took place in Durham’s historic centre.
+Revivals of civic shows, popular entertainment and religious drama took place in Durham’s historic centre during the Theatrum Mundi festival in 2016.
 A chief attraction was the first modern production of the oldest known drama from the British Isles: the Lindisfarne Harrowing of Hell.
 We also featured a new show, The Sacred and the Profane, a specially commissioned showcase of historic dance, music and processions.

 Street performances with the Durham Dragon